The 9 Healthiest Fruits To Beat Inflammation, Lose Weight & Boost Brain Health

 With a quick scan of this list, it's safe to say berries are the equivalent of leafy greens in the vegetable world.
 They're packed with fiber (8 grams per cup—that's about a third of your daily needs!), contain a variety of phytonutrients, and their net antioxidant effect is, gram for gram, second only to herbs and spices.

-Raspberries and black raspberries may be one of the most potent berry picks of all.
-A 2011 study showed that consuming 60 grams of black raspberry powder slowed the growth rate of colorectal cancer cells and the blood vessels that supply them in two to four weeks.
+Additionally, a 2011 study showed that consuming 60 grams of black raspberry powder slowed the growth rate of colorectal cancer cells and the blood vessels that supply them in two to four weeks.
 Researchers believe that the fruit phytochemicals stimulate our own enzyme defenses that neutralize cellular waste products known as free radicals, which, left unchecked, promote cellular deterioration and lead to cancerous mutations.

 Admittedly, most of the berry/cancer research has measured the effect of a berry extract on human cancer cells in a test tube.
 But Dr. Shetreat believes that berries as a complementary therapy for cancers of the colon, prostate, and breast looks promising.
 The colon cancer connection makes especially good intuitive sense, she adds, since the fiber in the fruit feeds good bacteria in the gut, which then produce organic acids, which then feed the cells that protect the colon's lining.
 Bonus: Raspberries are also a great source of vitamin C.

 Try it: This beet, apple, and raspberry salad with herbed millet is loaded with filling, digestion-friendly fiber.